6 Killer Combinations for Trading Strategies

 Elliott Wave – Prediction Pattern

 One of the key fundamentals of technical analysis is named after Ralph Nelson Elliott, an economist.
 This is an identification technique for trade patterns.
 It serves as a good tool for predicting trends’ directions.
-The Elliott Wave Theory works on the waves motion principle – traders fluctuate in natural, continuing, repeated motions, like a sequence of waves crashing onto the beach.
+The Elliot Wave Theory works on the waves motion principle – traders fluctuate in natural, continuing, repeated motions, like a sequence of waves crashing onto the beach.
 We refer to the waves as stages.
 Each stage of the eight stages, build a single motion that can last different periods of time (you are going to get it in 3 minutes, don’t worry).
 Psychologically, traders usually react similarly to each wave.
 These reactions create a pattern whose continuation can be foreseen.
 Elliot discovered a relatively harmonic, distinct motion that kept repeating itself.

 Problem – Many traders tend to rely on this pattern too much, and it is wrong to put all your eggs in one basket!
 In addition, in many cases, Elliott waves are hard to identify.
 Traders make recognition mistakes and wrong interpretations of the charts.